antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 // ...
 Additional code specifying a learner and training process for the ML.NET model

 ```
+You can find [here](https://github.com/dotnet/machinelearning-samples/tree/master/samples/csharp/examples/DeepLearning_TensorFlowMLNETInceptionv3ModelScoring) the complete code example related to the above code-snippet using the `TensorFlowTransform`, the TensorFlow Inception v3 model and the existing `LearningPipeline` API.

 The code example above uses the pre-trained TensorFlow model named *Inception v3*, that you can download from [here](https://storage.googleapis.com/download.tensorflow.org/models/inception5h.zip).
 The [Inception v3](https://cloud.google.com/tpu/docs/inception-v3-advanced) is a very popular image recognition model trained on the [ImageNet dataset](http://image-net.org) where the TensorFlow model tries to classify entire images into a thousand classes, like "Umbrella", "Jersey", and "Dishwasher".